datatrigger/unlimited-translation_docker_swarm/README.md

 # An unlimited translation app deployed as a set of Docker containers

 As a non-German speaker living in Switzerland, I often need to quickly translate large texts, but I get annoyed by character limits on Google Translate or DeepL.
-Learning German may have been a *way* better call, but instead I decided to deploy a translation application on a Kubernetes cluster.
+Learning German may have been a *way* better call, but instead I decided to deploy a translation application.
 It's made of 3 containerized microservices:

 * A Flask front-end to get inputs and display translations
 * A FastAPI API back-end to translate English text, using open-source models (SpaCy, Hugging Face)
 * A MySQL database to store previous translations

+In this repo, we deploy the app on a single node with Docker Compose.
+In [this repo](https://github.com/datatrigger/unlimited-translation_kubernetes.git), the app is deployed on a Kubernetes cluster.

 ## Run the app on a single host